 There has never been a more urgent need for the LA County Public Defender’s Office to be at the forefront of protecting the legal rights of noncitizens.

 Joel Delarosa, 26, and Miranda Frett, 24, heard about the LA County Public Defender Homeless Mobile free clinic and took the bus there from their live-in treatment program in South LA.

-LA County Public Defender attorneys, social workers and paralegals engage with Ugandan judges and other high-ranking officials during weeklong exchange.
+LA County Public Defender attorneys, social workers and paralegals train Ugandan judges and other high-ranking officials on public defense.